byui-cit/learning-modules/modules/css/css-intro/prepare1.md

 Right now, any styling on this page is from browser default CSS styles.
 For example the h1 element is styled as bigger and bolder.
 If we want to add our own styles to this page we will use an external CSS file that will link up to the HTML page.
 We use the link tag inside the HTML to tell which CSS file will be used with that HTML page.

-Inside the head element, let's add the link tag to the HTML page
+Inside the head element, let's add the link tag to the HTML page.

 ```html
 <head>